ramtinz/ramtinz/README.md

   <img src="https://uploads-ssl.webflow.com/5fb6c252e33b3144381be0e5/604ed089b730b75b197c8393_IMG_1619.PNG" alt="AI Meme">
 </div>

-#intro {
-  opacity: 0;
-  animation: fadein 2s;
-}

-@keyframes fadein {
-  from {
-    opacity: 0;
-  }
-  to {
-    opacity: 1;
-  }
-}

-// Wait for page to load
-window.onload = function() {
-  // Fade in intro
-  var intro = document.getElementById("intro");
-  intro.style.opacity = 1;
-}

 # Hi, there! 👋🏻

 As a data scientist, my focus is on using machine learning to predict health-related outcomes based on a wide variety of biological data, including omics and clinical data.
 On this GitHub page, you will find some of my personal coding projects and activities.
-I am passionate about using data science to improve healthcare outcomes and am excited to share my work with the community.
+I'm passionate about using data science to improve healthcare outcomes and am excited to share my work with the community.
 Thank you for visiting my page!

 <!-- GitHub Activity -->
 <img src="https://github-readme-stats.vercel.app/api?username=ramtinz&show_icons=true" alt="GitHub Activity">